mxheller/lfs-final-project/README.md

 ```
 data BinTree:
   | mt
-  | one(val :: Number)
+  | leaf(val :: Number)
   | node(val :: Number, left :: BinTree, right :: BinTree)
 end
 ```

-The `one` variant is "redundant" in the sense that the same data could be expressed as a `node` with `mt` `left` and `right` fields.
+The `leaf` variant is "redundant" in the sense that the same data could be expressed as a `node` with `mt` `left` and `right` fields.
 We wanted to identify when a type had a variant which could have all of its data represented through the other variants of the type.
 While a programmer could intentionally use this